smichaelsen/typo3-page-warmup/Readme.md

 ## Under the hood

-In the TYPO3 caching framework entries are flushed by tags or all at once, at it gives you no feedback about what content / information has actually been flushed - that makes it hard to to know what needs warming up.
+In the TYPO3 caching framework entries are flushed by tags or all at once, and it gives you no feedback about what content / information has actually been flushed - that makes it hard to to know what needs warming up.
 That's why this extension collects that information when a page is cached.
 It remembers the URLs and cache tags in a so called _warmup reservation_.
 When a cache tag is flushed, the extension can pull up all reservations matching that tag, and write the page URLs to a warmup queue.